Johannes-Andersen/Cybertipline-Tools/README.md

   - We document all our APIs and types with JSDoc comments to give you inline documentation in your editor.

 Coming soon™️:
-- [ ] API client, ability to call the CyberTipline APIs
+- [ ] API client, ability to call the CyberTipline APIs.
   - [ ] JSON to XML converter.
 Convert JSON objects to XML strings for use in the CyberTipline API.
+- [ ] XML to JSON conversion for responses from the CyberTipline API.
-- [ ] Support batch reporting
+- [ ] Support batch reporting.

 ## License